What is Crippling Anxiety?

 Crippling anxiety is a severe form of anxiety that can significantly interfere with the ability to function in day-to-day life.
 It’s characterized by persistent excessive worry, difficulty concentrating, irritability, muscle tension, sleep anxiety, or sleep disturbances.

-The constant worry and fear can be overwhelming, making it difficult to focus on anything else.
+The constant worry and fear can be overpowering, making it difficult to focus on anything else.
 In some cases, similar to social anxiety disorder, people may avoid certain activities or places out of fear that they will have an anxious episode.

-Signs of Crippling Anxiety
+Signs of Crippling or Debilitating Anxiety

 Although there are several specific kinds of anxiety, many share the same emotional and physical symptoms.
 Speaking to a therapist or online psychiatrist will allow you to get the most accurate formal diagnosis.